Altinn/altinn-access-management-frontend/README.md

 - bugfix/
 - chore/
+- test/
 - dependencies/
 - documentation/
-- feat/single-rights/issue-number
+- feat/
-- feat/api-delegations/issue-number
+- feat/_feature_/_issue-number_
-- feat/general/issue-number (When it's not related to any features of the features above or relates to both)
+- feat/general/_issue-number_ (When it's not related to any specific feature.
+Can also just use feat/ by itself.)

 ### ClassNames